-Given that Azerbaijan were comfortably beaten 3-0 by the Portuguese in September, this should be easy enough should it not?
+Given that Azerbaijan were comfortably beaten 3-0 by the Portuguese in September, this should be easy enough shouldn’t it?
 Northern Ireland are 71/100 (1.71) favourites with Marathon Bet.

-But it is worth remembering that the previous international game at the stadium resulted in a 1-1 draw with Luxembourg.
+But it's worth remembering the previous game here resulted in a 1-1 draw with Luxembourg.

 Azerbaijan have shown they can cause teams problems in recent years with wins over Albania, Kazakhstan and, most memorably, Turkey in 2010

 Azerbaijan are 9/2 (5.50) underdogs with Marathon Bet.
 The draw is available at 57/20 (3.85).

 In the goalscorer markets, Kyle Lafferty is an 11/10 (2.10) favourite to find the net at anytime on Wednesday.
 The Sion striker scored in his country’s last friendly, against Finland back in August.